On reconstruction of inclusions in a heat conductive body from dynamical boundary data over a finite time interval: Conclusion and open problems

 The method can be applied also to more complicated situations, for example, inclusions in a body with a known {\it inhomogeneous} isotropic or anisotropic conductivity apart from some technical difficulties or similar problems with {\it acoustic/elastic/electromagnetic waves}, etc..
 Such applications belong to our future study.

-A next challenging problem is: to clarify what information about $D$ can be extracted from the asymptotic behaviour of integral (4.1) as $\tau\longrightarrow\infty$ if $f$ is {\it fixed}; the $v$ is one of the {\it three special solutions} of the modified Helmholtz equation in Theorems 1.2, 1.3 and 1.4, that is one of
+A next challenging problem is: to clarify what information about $D$ can be extracted from the asymptotic behaviour of integral (4.1) as $\tau\longrightarrow\infty$ if $f$ is {\it fixed}; $v$ is one of the {\it three special solutions} of the modified Helmholtz equation in Theorems 1.2, 1.3 and 1.4, that is one of $v=e^{\sqrt{\tau}\,x\cdot\omega}$, (1.8) and (1.10).
+This remains open at the present time.